fastrgv/CoTerminalApps/README.md

 ===============================================================
-### CoTerminal Seven, A2Z (c7.adb, caz.adb)
+### Seven, A2Z (c7.adb, caz.adb)

-c7 is a flat representation of a 2x2x2 cube with one missing that allows sliding permutations.
-Here, the 8-1 elements are labelled 1..7.
+c7 is a flat representation of a 3D 2x2x2 cube with one cubelet missing that allows sliding permutations.
+Here, the elements are labelled 1..7.

-caz is a flat representation of a 3x3x3 cube with one missing that allows sliding permutations.
-The 27-1 elements are conveniently labelled with the english alphabet.
+caz is a flat representation of a 3x3x3 cube with one cubelet missing that allows sliding permutations.
+The elements are labelled with the english alphabet.

 Both the "caz" and "c7" puzzles work the same: